familyld/Awesome-Best-Papers/README.md

 # Awesome Best Paper

 This repo collects best papers from various top conferences *since 2013*.
-All the data are collected and entered by hand, so *feel free to open an issue if you find something wrong*.
+All the data are collected and entered by hand, so *feel free to open an issue if you find anything wrong*.
 You can also contribute to this repo by *creating pull requests*.
 Part of the data is collected by Jeff Huang.
 If you are interested in more best papers in computer science (since 1996), you can visit [his website](https://jeffhuang.com/best_paper_awards.html).

 TODO: